Hiker who claimed Brian Laundrie sighting near Appalachian Trail says FBI 'took a lot of notes' during meeting

 People have reported many potential Laundrie sightings across the country as his whereabouts remain unknown in the high-profile case.
 People have claimed to have seen the 23-year-old avid hiker in Watauga County and Boone, North Carolina, according to multiple reports.
 Another potential witness told Fox News Digital she believed she saw Laundrie at a Bristol, Tennessee, gas station on Sept.
 29. No sightings have been confirmed.

-"I told them…the main reason for…asking for the meeting with them was because I wanted them to gauge for themselves if they thought I was a credible witness, but the thing they did tell me is that they're taking any tip as credible," Davis said.
+"I told them … the main reason for … asking for the meeting with them was because I wanted them to gauge for themselves if they thought I was a credible witness, but the thing they did tell me is that they're taking any tip as credible," Davis said.

 The hiker expressed some frustration that he hadn't heard from any law enforcement after making six calls following the encounter.

-The Haywood County, North Carolina, Sheriff's Office said on their dispatch that they received a call from Davis after 2 a.m.
-Saturday near the Waterville exit, where he had cell service again, to look at more photos of Laundrie.
-He related the story to police, and the sheriff's office dispatched two to three deputies to the area.
-Deputies came across three idle vehicles, which they ran, but all came up inconsequential and were likely hikers' vehicles.
+The Haywood County Sheriff's Office said in its dispatch that it received a call from Davis after 2 a.m.
+Saturday near the Waterville exit, where he had had regained cell phone services and looked over more photos of Laundrie.
+Davis related the story to police, and the sheriff's office dispatched two to three deputies to the area.
+Deputies came across three idle vehicles.
+They searched the registrations for all three but all came up with nothing of substance related to the hunt for Laundrie.

-The sheriff's office, which said at the time that it had received about 10 more sightings and calls between Saturday and Sunday, sent a team to mile marker seven near the Waterville exit.
+The sheriff's office, which said at the time that it had received about 10 reports of Laundrie sightings and calls between Saturday and Sunday, sent a team to an area near the Waterville exit.

 HIKER CLAIMS HE SAW BRIAN LAUNDRIE NEAR APPALACHIAN TRAIL

-"We have received a number of calls regarding the sighting of Brian Laundrie over the past several days, each one being investigated thoroughly and areas of concern searched, but all to no avail," Haywood, North Carolina, Sheriff's Office Public Information Officer Christina Esmay told Fox News in a Sunday statement.
+"We have received a number of calls regarding the sighting of Brian Laundrie over the past several days, each one being investigated thoroughly and areas of concern searched, but all to no avail," Haywood Sheriff's Office Public Information Officer Christina Esmay told Fox News Sunday.
 "We will continue to respond and fully investigate all calls for service related to the nationwide search for Mr. Laundrie within our jurisdiction."

-Both Laundrie and Petito have allegedly hiked parts of the Appalachian Trail.
+Both Laundrie and Petito have reportedly hiked parts of the Appalachian Trail.
 In March, Petito shared a photograph on Instagram with a geotag for the Appalachian Trail in Georgia.

 Laundrie and Petito were traveling across the country in a Ford Transit van over the summer before Laundrie returned to his home in North Port, Florida, on Sept.
 1 in the van without Petito.
 Petito's parents reported her missing 10 days later on Sept.
 11. Laundrie's parents reported Laundrie missing on Sept.
 17 but claim the last time they saw him was on Sept.
 14.